-The Fall months are typically characterized by two major changes in fish location.
+The Fall season can typically be characterized by two major changes in fish location.

-As the season progresses, crappies will typically make another move towards deeper water, and are often located in some of the deepest water in the lake.
-This is typically a great opportunity to get a head start on early winter locations for panfish.
-Late Fall searches typically cover depths of 20-40 feet of water.
-Start your search in the depths and focus primarily on areas with some sort of definitive difference (i.e. steep break, point, etc.).
-Think back to where you found them last year at first ice, as they are likely nearby.
+As the season progresses, crappies will typically make another move towards deeper water, and are often located in some of the deepest water in a lake.
+This can be a great opportunity to get a jump on early winter crappie locations.
+Late Fall searches typically involve depths of 20 to 40 feet of water.
+Start your search in the depths and focus primarily on areas with some sort of definitive difference.
+For example, a steep break, point, or transition area.
+At this point in the Fall, crappies are likely suspended and will presumably be found in big schools.

-Don’t shy away from deep wood as well throughout any part of the fall.
-Personal experience has shown that cribs and wood piles are usually a safe bet throughout the fall and winter months.
-Don’t completely overlook weed structure either, especially if it’s the right kind.
-Healthy weeds will always hold fish of some kind; and crappies are no exception.
+Don’t shy away from weed structure either, especially if it’s the right kind.
+Healthy weeds will always hold fish of some kind – crappies are no exception.

 Spot Lock and Drop It

-Once you locate the fish, anchoring or spot locking is often an effective way to stay on a school, especially when they are relating to specific structure.
-In these situations, it’s a perfect opportunity to break out the winter electronics.
-There’s some unique about vertical jigging under your ice flasher out of a boat – not to mention its extremely effective.
+Once fish are located, anchoring or spot locking is often an effective way to stay on a school, especially if they are related to specific structure.
+In these types of situations, it’s a perfect opportunity to break out the winter electronics.
+There’s something unique about vertical jigging under your Marcum out of a boat – not to mention its extremely effective.

 What’s on the menu?

-If you’re marking fish that don’t want to commit to larger baits, try downsizing to micro sized baits.
-If they’ll eat them at first ice, you can be sure they’ll eat them in the Fall.
-Tungsten jigs tipped with small ice plastics are amongst the most effective.
-My personal choices come from Eurotackle’s line of micro finesse plastics, they include the Eurogrub, Y-Fry, and Bloodworm.
+For fish that don’t want to commit to larger baits, try downsizing to micro sized baits.
+If they’ll eat them at first ice, they’ll eat them in the late Fall.
+Tungsten ice jigs tipped with small ice plastics are amongst the most effective.
+Look to Eurotackle’s Micro Finesse lineup for some great choices – my personal favorites include the Eurogrub, Y-Fry, and Bloodworm.
 Other ice fishing baits, like the T-Flasher, can be super effective for Fall slabs.

 Tools of the Trade

-Don’t miss out on your opportunity to get in on some fast & furious fishing action.
-This is also a great chance to get a jump on those first ice locations.
+Don’t overlook the opportunity to get in on some fast & furious fishing action.
+This is also a great chance to get a jump on those first ice crappie locations.
 If you knew where they were, you’re more likely to know where they’ll be.
 Remember to fish fast, ditch the live bait, and don’t wet a line until you mark fish.